ainsleydev/website/content/work/decspets/index.md

 - Custom Plugins (PHP)

 ## Brief
+ainsley.dev was tasked to modernise the website using a fun and family friendly design, and to make the site more user-friendly for buying products with ease.
 Dec's Pets existing website was created using Flatsome, an off the shelf WordPress theme that was very limited in terms of UI & UX and lacked design language or consistent branding.
-The brief was to modernise the website whilst still maintaining a fun and family friendly design, so as to be convenient for those who wish to buy pet products with ease.
-A large number of WordPress plugins were being used on the original site, which was detrimental to PSI.
-A key goal was to consolidate these plugins to make an all-in-one solution for their marketing needs.

 The existing checkout process for Dec's Pets was fairly streamline, using Stripe, PayPal and one-click checkout.
-Our aim was to ensure that this functionality was still there, but with a more stylised approach, making it easy for the customer to navigate.
-More visibility was needed for the company's brand and presence in the E-commerce market, enabling them to have a wider variety of customers generating a diverse market and appealing to a larger audience.
+Our aim was to ensure that this functionality was still prevalent, but with a more stylised approach.
+More visibility was needed for the company's brand and presence in the E-commerce market, enabling them to have a wider variety of customers generating a diverse market and driving ROI.

 ## Design
 A design strategy was formulated to reinforce the brand that Dec's Pets were trying to achieve.
 A light blue and